xyteam/xyPlatform/README.md

 ### Local hosting system:
 * Windows 10 or Mac OS with reasonable RAM (16G+) and HD space (500G+)
+    - Have not tested on Linux desktop host, feedbacks are welcome
 * Vagrant 2.1.1 and up
 * Vagrant Plugins
     * vagrant-vbguest